Published 2/8/18 @ 6pm EST

 Massachusetts will be transitioning their solar incentive program from Solar Renewable Energy Credits (SREC) to SMART.
 As of right now, I can tell you that it will be a monthly, generous fixed incentive with a payback of 10 years.
 The incentives may not be as lucrative as SRECs; however, it is a more concrete and immediate payback that guarantees a set amount each month, instead of quarterly.
 As for the utility charge from Eversource, experts believe that for now, no other company (i.e. National Grid) will follow through with implementing a similar demand charge.

 We urge those that are researching solar to get a free estimate now and talk to one of our solar consultants.
 We know that solar is a financial investment, but we also know that payback is quick, for savings that last a lifetime.
-There is only limited time remaing for Boston Solar to guarantee installations under SRECs.
+Boston Solar's installation guarantee under SRECs will end on May 31st, 2018.
 If your town is part of a municipality, we can no longer guarantee installations under SRECs.